StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 ## Dependencies

-TOMES Tools requires the following applications.
+TOMES Tool requires the following applications.

 - [Python 3+](https://www.python.org/download/releases/3.0/) (using: 3.6)
 	- See the ../requirements.txt file for additional module dependencies.